Musiik-fn/622-Final-Project/README.md

 git clone https://github.com/Musiik-fn/622-Final-Project.git
 ```

-Please navigate to https://github.com/Musiik-fn/622-Final-Project/wiki to view the work related to each task.
+Please navigate to https://github.com/Musiik-fn/622-Final-Project/wiki to view the work and reports related to each task.